Effects of economic inequality: Crime

+Studies show mixed results on crime correlates with inequality.
+Daly et al. 2001 estimated that about half of all variation in homicide rates among U.S. states and Canadian provinces can be accounted for by differences in the amount of inequality in each province or state.
+Fajnzylber et al. (2002) found a similar relationship worldwide.
 A 2016 study, controlling for different factors than previous studies, challenges the aforementioned findings.
 The study finds "little evidence of a significant empirical link between overall inequality and crime", and that "the previously reported positive correlation between violent crime and economic inequality is largely driven by economic segregation across neighborhoods instead of within-neighborhood inequality".
 A 2020 study found that in Europe, the inequality-crime correlation was present but weak (0.10), explaining less than 3% of the variance in crime with a similar finding occurring for the United States, while another 2019 study argued that the effect of inequality on property crime was nearly zero.
+A 2024 study found no or little association between crime and inequality.